 - from March 6, 1744 to February 19, 1766: Maréchal de camp Maurice, Comte de Courten (promoted to lieutenant-general in 1748)

 Service during the War

-In February 1758, when Ferdinand of Brunswick launched the Allied winter offensive in Western Germany, the regiment retired on the Rhine with the rest of the French army.
+In January 1758, the regiment was sent by Richelieu to reinforce the Duc de Broglie who was besieging Bremen.
+On January 16, the regiment took up its winter-quarters in Germany in the first line of the French army at Verden on the Aller River.
+On February 20, when Ferdinand of Brunswick launched the Allied winter offensive in Western Germany, the regiment retired from Verden to the Rhine with the rest of the French army.
 From March 30 to April 4, it was in the second line of Clermont's Army in the camp of Wesel on the Lower Rhine.
 In April, when Clermont redeployed his army along the Rhine, the regiment was stationed at Willich near Krefeld.
 On May 31, when Ferdinand successfully crossed the Rhine with his army and undertook a campaign on the west bank of the Rhine, the regiment had already left the Lower Rhine theatre of operation and was on its way to Hesse to reinforce Soubise's Army.
 By July, it had joined this army assembling near Friedberg in Hesse.
 On October 10, it was present at the Battle of Lutterberg where it was placed in the centre of the first line.

 In June 1759, at the beginning of the French offensive in Western Germany, the regiment was part of the “Right Reserve” under the command of the Duc de Broglie who had taken position at Friedberg in Hesse.